 Keep in mind: You must file your South Carolina workers’ compensation claim within two years after the date of your work accident or the date of your loved one’s death.

 If you are filing a claim based on repetitive trauma or an occupational disease, you must file the claim within two years of the date of your discovery or diagnosis.

 Get Help from our North Myrtle Beach Workers’ Comp Lawyers

 You can easily become overwhelmed by the workers’ compensation process when you are dealing with an injury or illness.
 Instead of taking the risk that you may make a mistake when filing your paperwork or miss a deadline, you should contact a workers comp attorney who has experience with filing workers’ compensation claims in South Carolina.

-Jebaily Law Firm, P.A., can make sure your claim is properly and timely filed.
+Jebaily Law Firm can make sure your claim is properly and timely filed.
 We can also represent you throughout the process, including seeking to resolve your workers’ compensation dispute through a mediated settlement or, if needed, through a hearing.

 We are highly skilled negotiators and litigators who will be driven by one goal: Doing everything we can to seek the full amount of workers’ compensation benefits you deserve.

 We understand how difficult it can be to cope with a work-related injury or illness.
 We can ease your stress by focusing our skill, experience and resources on protecting your legal rights.

 Our workers’ compensation attorneys serve clients in North Myrtle Beach and throughout South Carolina.